Bénoué National Park

 Bénoué National Park is a national park of Cameroon and a UNESCO designated Biosphere Reserve.
 It is 180000 ha in size.
 The park has a wide frontage to the Bénoué River, which stretches for over 100 km, forming the eastern boundary.
 The public road to Tcholliré cuts across the northern part of the park.
 The western boundary is made up of the main road linking the towns of Garoua to the north, with Ngaoundéré to the south.
 The park can be accessed coming north from Ngaoundéré.

 History

 In 1932, the area was established as a Faunal Reserve.
-It was upgraded to a National Park in 1968, and in 1981, it became a Biosphere Reserve.
+It was upgraded to a National Park in 1968, and became a Biosphere Reserve in 1981.